Table of contents

-We thought we found the right formula to create high-quality content for social media.
+We thought we found the right formula to create high-quality content for social media platforms.

 Followers were exploding.
 The engagement was on an all-time high.
 Some videos have crossed the magic line of million of views—all of that in a tiny country of 5,5M people.

-We discovered what it takes to create content pieces that have a high probability of going viral.
+We discovered what it takes to create content pieces that have a high probability of going viral and boost our social media presence.

 Yet, it was still not helping us achieve our goals…